FAQ: What Dog Breeds Make Good Service Dogs?

 Most service dog trainers hate high drive dogs for service work because they can’t channel said drive.
 We love high-drive dogs.
 They make some of the best service dogs if you have the experience to shape them.
 We prefer high-drive hunting breeds like retriever and herding breeds most.

 Service dogs have stressful jobs.
 Helping a person with disabilities puts a lot of stress on anyone, including dogs.
-One of the biggest challenges with selecting the right service dog is reducing the risk of wash-out (meaning the dog can't handle said stress).
-What good is a trained task if a dog can't execute it when its handler has a seizure?
+One of the biggest challenges with selecting the right service dog is reducing the risk of wash-out (meaning the dog can’t handle the stress).
+What good is a trained task if a dog can’t execute it when its handler has a seizure?
 Service dogs must be able to power through, which comes down to their genetics (i.e., the breeding).
+Dogs with strong genetics are good service dog breeds.
 Dog breeds, which pet dog breeders predominantly breed, tend to have far poorer physical and mental health than dogs bred by sport dog and working dog breeders.
 The latter breeder group breeds for health and breed attributes and not for looks.

-For this reason, a well-bred working dog usually has a more sound and stable mind than a dog from a pet dog breeder.
+For this reason, a well-bred working-dog usually has a more sound and stable mind than a dog from a pet dog breeder.
 That directly increases the odds for long, successful service work over its working life and reduces wash-out rates.
 Even the so-called runts from a great working dog litter still beat most pet dog breeding hands down.
 Genetics matter!
+Good service dog breeds have good genetics.

 Further, herding and hunting breeds have above-level intelligence, which also makes a big difference.

 But, these are generalities.
-What ultimately the right dog is, depends very much on the person and is very individual.
-So, selecting the right genetics is a crucial first step, but it's just the beginning.
+What ultimately a good service dog breed is, depends very much on the person and is very individual.
+So, selecting the right genetics is a crucial first step, but it’s just the beginning.
 Here are some other important considerations.

 Personal Preference: You must like the dog breed for you to become a successful team.
 If you don’t like your service dog’s breed, it will come through in your interactions, and it will affect your relationship.

 Breed-Bias: Certain breeds will cause complications for you regardless of what the law says.
-For example, you can have a pit bull for a service dog, and no breed restrictions in apartments or stores will apply to you.
+For example, if you choose a pit bull as a good service dog breed for you, no breed restrictions in apartments or stores will apply to you.
 But it will make your life more complicated, and certain places, like airlines, may still prevent you from flying until someone sues them for it and wins a large settlement.

 Health: Getting a healthy dog goes back to genetics.
 However, some breeds are prone to certain conditions even if DNA tests show no risk factors.
 Health impacts the dog’s working life and potential care needs in older age.
 It is essential to understand all possible ramifications.